India will give 'prachand jawab' if it is tested: PM at Longewala Post | Law-Order

 Recalling the glorious battle of Longewala, Modi said it will always be remembered in the annals of strategic planning and military valour.
 He said this was the time when the ugly face of Pakistan was exposed as its army was terrorising innocent citizens of Bangladesh and committing atrocities against women.

-"Pakistan opened the front on western border to divert the global attention but our forces gave them a befitting reply," he said.
+"Pakistan opened the front on western border to divert the global attention but our forces gave them a befitting reply," he said at the Longewala post.
 On the occasion, he recalled the fierce fight the post had witnessed in the 1971 war against Pakistan and paid tributes to Brig Kuldeep Singh Chandpuri, a hero of the battle who was then a Major, saying he became "rashtra deep" with his feat of bravery.

 Modi noted that the battle will mark 50 years in 2021.
 It was also an example of exemplary coordination among the Army, Navy and Air Force, he said.